 I’m a pretty recent Scrivener convert but I’m really starting to enjoy the organization it provides for those long and complicated novels or projects I’m working on.
 It’s taken away the overwhelm I feel when I look at a word document that is hundreds of pages long and helps me to better picture the novel as a whole.

 I always have to listen to something when I write.
 One of my favorite things is to find a Spotify playlist someone has made that might suit the type of work I’m doing at the moment.
 And while Spotify is free, once I got a premium subscription (my husband and I share a family plan) it was life-changing (to be dramatic).
-You can skip as many songs as you want, listen without adds (because no one wants to hear a Toyota commercial right at the climax of their writing session), and you can listen offline and not use all of your data.
+You can skip as many songs as you want, listen without adds (because no one wants to hear a Toyota commercial right at the climax of their writing session), and you can

 This post may contain affiliate links, which means I receive a small commission, at you extra cost to you, if you make a purchase using the links.
 You can also see my full Disclosure and Terms and Conditions (you know, the real boring stuff).